Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 # USAGE
 ## Offline
 1. Install Python and Jupyter Notebook.
-2. Download Ǹolaniirrarat.ipynb from this repository.
+2. Download Ǹolaniirrarat.ipynb from this repository.
 Make sure your Python version is at least 3.9
 3. Make sure the following packages are installed:
     * numpy
     * matplotlib